Here are some common terms that are essential to grasp in order to fully enjoy MAAS, not to mention the rest of this documentation.

 Turns a node's underlying machine off.

 Releases a node back into the pool of available nodes.
 Changes a node's status from 'Deployed' (or 'Allocated') to 'Ready'.
 Includes action 'Power off'.

 The user has the opportunity to erase the node's storage (disks) before confirming the action.
-A default erasure setting can be configured on the Settings page.
+A default erasure setting can be configured on the 'Storage' tab of the 'Settings' page.
 See Disk erasure for details.

 Authentication and access to the node's storage works the same way it would as if the node was deployed.
 The fact that Ubuntu is running ephemerally is completely transparent to the user.

 The node status is changed to the 'Entering rescue mode' transitory status and then to 'Rescue mode' when the operation is complete.

 Allows the user to select and run scripts to test a machine's underlying hardware.
 See Hardware testing for further details.

 Node statuses are labels used to describe the general state of a node as known to MAAS.
 A node will undergo various manipulations during their time spent in MAAS and its status will change accordingly.
 A status change is usually caused by an action (see above section) that is applied to the node.
 Below is the full list of statuses and their meaning, arranged alphabetically.

 Some aspects of a node can only be modified when a node has a certain status.
 Examples: